Source of Sviyaga River

-The Source of Sviyaga River (Исток реки Свияга) is a complex natural hydrological feature listed in the inventory of a protected area of the Ulyanovsk region in Russia.
+The Source of Sviyaga River (Исток реки Свияга) is a complex natural hydrological feature listed in the inventory of a protected area of the Ulyanovsk Oblast in Russia.

 Description

-The source of Sviyaga River is the most important feature of the protected area, with significant conservation and environmental value.
+The Sviyaga River's main source is the most prominent feature of the protected area, with significant conservation and environmental value.
 It lies about 5 km southwest of Kuzovatovo, where the land rises to 332 m above sea level.
 At this height the vegetation consists of tall-trunked pines, cowberry shrubs, and bilberry.
 Various representatives of the pear family are found here: one-sided pear, rotundifolious pear, verdant and small, pipsissewa umbellate, and sometimes a rare orchid plant, neottianta cucullata, can be found.
 The total area is 8 hectares.

 The main source of the Sviyaga River originates from a wood-bog, and is a small pure streamlet which flows into a deep broad gully with hygrophyte vegetation.

 The second source is located near the village of Krasnaya Polyana.
-It is in poor condition due to the conduct of business such as livestock which trample the area.
+It is in poor condition due to livestock farming within its boundaries.

-The third source of Sviyaga is in a better position to the west of the village of Baevka.
+The third source is in a better position to the west of the village of Baevka.
 It originates from a spring on the edge of a pine forest.
-The springs are powerful, and the water is clean.
+The currents are strong and the water is clean.

-Downstream three dams intercept the greatest part of water, creating businesses which pollute it.
+Downstream, three dams divert most of the source's water.
+Polluting industries have been established near the dams.
 At the first dam, woodworking enterprises pollute the water.
 The second dam is cleaner, but on its banks are various industrial buildings.
-Below the second dam Sviyaga becomes a small streamlet and then in Kuzovatovo becomes a small river proceeding for some kilometers on wide floodplains.
+Below the second dam, Sviyaga becomes a small streamlet and then in Kuzovatovo becomes a small river proceeding for some kilometers on wide floodplains.
 Here the upper part of Sviyaga is deeper because of an abundance of springs from underground aquifers.